 Bringing Your Chakra Color Chart to Life

-Knowing chakra colors is useful, but the practice becomes powerful when you apply it daily.
+Knowing chakra colors is helpful, but practice becomes powerful when you apply it daily.
 Use color like you would when painting a room: to influence mood and energy.

 Everyday color practices: